dr460nf1r3/dr460nixed/docs/src/generating-images.md

 nix build .#nixosConfigurations.dr460nixed-desktop.config.formats.install-iso
 ```

+You may also just run `nix run .#iso`, which builds an image using the `install-iso` format.

 This is pretty much everything needed!
-The result will be available at `./result/iso/*.iso`.
+The result will be available at `./result`, which links to the corresponding path in `/nix/store`.

-Likewise, all other configurations may be built by simply exchanging `iso` with the desired format.
+Likewise, all other configurations may be built by simply exchanging `installer-iso` with the desired format.
 Depending on what kind of image is being built it is needed to use the `dr460nixed-base` system to built the image.

 ```sh